 So here’s Paul arriving at Antioch of Pisidia.
 He goes into the synagogue, he’s invited to address the people and he preaches a survey of redemptive history and he does it in a way that I wonder if any of us speaks.
 Let’s start at verse 17 and I’ll simply show you why I call this the most God-centered, God-exalting, God-saturated sermon in the Bible.

 From verse 17, it was God who chose Israel from all of the people in the earth for his purposes.
-It was God who made the people great during their stay in Egypt [it wasn't natural fertility of Jews, God made them grow].
-And it was God who led them out of Egypt with an uplifted arm.”
+It was God who made the people great during their stay in Egypt (it wasn’t natural fertility of Jews, God made them grow).
+And it was God who led them out of Egypt with an uplifted arm.
 In other words, God flexed his muscles in Egypt so that people would see his strength, God means to be seen in the Exodus.

 From verse 18, it was God who bore with Israel in the wilderness for another old reading with just one letter difference and the Greek.
 God carried Israel like a father so he was guider and sustainer and father throughout the wilderness in the wanderings.

 From verse 19, it was God who destroyed the seven nations that they encountered as they entered Canaan.
-Yes humans swung the sword, yes they through this spear, yes they swirled their slingshots, but as we all know from Proverbs 21: The horses made ready for the day of battle, but victory belongs to the Lord.
+Yes humans swung the sword, yes they threw the spear, yes they swirled their slingshots, but as we all know from Proverbs 21: the horses made ready for the day of battle, but victory belongs to the Lord.

 From verse 20, it was God who gave Israel judges.
-These rulers didn't rise up on their own: Samson, Deborah, Gideon, ect.
-God raised them up.
+These rulers didn’t rise up on their own: Samson, Deborah, Gideon, etc. God raised them up.

 That’s what’s in Paul’s mind here as he enunciates the removal of Saul and now verse 22, second half.
 He raises up David, the son of Jesse, a shepherd boy, a harp player, a slaying shooter, and God, against all human expectations, says that’s my man.
 He will be king.